emberjs/rfcs/text/0000-ember-cli-docs.md

 ### Writing process

 Writing new content and porting over existing information is a job that will require the help of many contributors!
 After this RFC is accepted, a call for contributors will be made.
-Each unwritten section will have comments indicating which topics to cover or information to fact-check.
+Each unwritten section will have comments indicating which topics to cover.
+In cases where content has been ported over, comments will indicate which sections to fact-check, clarify, or revise.
+Following a verson one release, writing work will be organized via normal GitHub issues.

 Since maintaining consistent voice and structure across a blank slate is a challenge, beta content for the core learning experience has already been drafted, including Basic Use guides and a tutorial for creating an addon from start to finish.

 The beta version of the CLI Guides content can be found at [ember-learn/cli-guides-source](https://github.com/ember-learn/cli-guides-source).
 The Markdown files there are rendered by [ember-learn/cli-guides-app](https://github.com/ember-learn/cli-guides-source).
 The app is currently deployed via [Netlify](https://sad-noyce-026d89.netlify.com/)for testing and UX validation, however it requires more work to resolve many known bugs.

+A writing styleguide will be provided for contributors.

 ### User Personas

 The content layout should follow the progression of an Ember developer's learning experience.
-We have identified up to four user personas for the CLI documentation:
+There are four main user personas for the CLI documentation:

 1. A new or "typical" Ember CLI user - someone whose primary work is